 Profile

 Dr. Whitney Ross Manzo is currently an Associate Professor of Political Science at Meredith College.
-She also serves as the Pre-Law Advisor, Coordinator of the Accelerated Law Degree Program, and Assistant Director of the Meredith Poll.
+She also serves as the Pre-Law Advisor, Coordinator of the Accelerated Law Degree Program, Director of Undergraduate Research, and Assistant Director of the Meredith Poll.
 She has previously taught at the University of Texas at Dallas and in the Dallas County Community College District (currently Dallas College).

 Dr. Manzo holds a Ph.D. from the University of Texas at Dallas in Political Science and Methodology.
 Her general field is American politics, and her primary expertise is in the areas of public opinion, constitutional and electoral law, elections, and gender issues in politics.

 Dr. Manzo’s research agenda focuses on imbalances of power and issues of representation.
-She has recently published on Unaffiliated voters in North Carolina politics and is currently working on a couple of projects on women in North Carolina politics.
-She also studies higher education pedagogy, and has published on the teaching of research methodology and proper assessment of learning objectives.
-She has served as President of the North Carolina Political Science Association and on the Executive Council of the Southern Political Science Association, and is also an active member of the American Political Science Association and the Southern Association of Pre-Law Advisors.
+She has recently published on Unaffiliated voters in North Carolina politics and is currently working on a book project on North Carolina polling in the 2024 election cycle.
+She also studies higher education pedagogy, and has published on the teaching of political science, law, and research methodology, as well as the proper assessment of learning objectives.
+She has served as President of the North Carolina Political Science Association and Secretary of the Executive Council of the Southern Political Science Association, and is also an active member of the American Political Science Association and the Southern Association of Pre-Law Advisors.

 Academic Credentials